LennartAJansson/WeatherForecastsApi/Readme.md

 public record WeatherResponse(int Id, DateTime Date, double TemperatureC, double TemperatureF, string?
 Summary);
 ```
 ## Step 3 Adding mediators
-Create a folder named Mediators
+Create a folder named 'Mediators'
-Add classes (or a single class, think "Single Responsibility", the requesthandlers should have the same responsibility area) for your QueryMediators and CommandMediators, they should implement the interface IRequestHandler for each request type returning its responsetype:
+Add classes (or a single class, think "Single Responsibility", the requesthandlers should have the same responsibility area) for your QueryMediators and CommandMediators, they should implement the interface 'IRequestHandler' for each request type returning its responsetype:
 ```
 public class CommandMediators :
     IRequestHandler<CreateWeatherForecast, WeatherResponse?>,